DoubleDeez/MDFramework/README.md

 * Config file system
 * Optimizations
 * Figure out a way to do replication without string compares/serializing names
+ * Server could generate a map of Network IDs to node paths
+ * Anytime the server has a new networked node, it adds its ID to the map
 * Maybe use a large byte array buffer when serializing data instead of creating a ton of small byte[]
 * Make a test project that gives examples on using all the features that can also be used to test them for development
 * When a client registers a replicated node, it should then request current data from the server